 Atrium School, Watertown, MA

-Atrium School’s PK-8th grade progressive education encourages academic curiosity, creativity, and exploration while fostering each child’s intellectual growth.
+Atrium School’s PreK-8th grade progressive education encourages academic curiosity, creativity, and exploration while fostering each child’s intellectual growth.
 Our students develop confidence in themselves and respect for others within a joyful, vibrant community of nurturing teachers, engaged parents, and enriching partnerships.
-Atrium School, an independent school in Watertown, serves about 130 students, with each grade typically consisting of 14-17 students.